 The following definition is added as Section 1.62: “Website” means the website or other internet-based electronic trading facility established by Party A that references this Master Agreement.

 Transactions.
-Section 2.1 is hereby amended by adding the phrase “, electronically via an electronic trading platform “ immediately before the phrase “or, if expressly required by either Party” in the first sentence.
+Section 2.1 is hereby amended (i) by adding the phrase “, electronically via an electronic trading platform , including the Website" immediately before the phrase “or, if expressly required by either Party” in the first sentence and (ii) by adding the following sentence at the end of Section 2.1: "Once accepted by Party B either via the Website or otherwise, this Master Agreement shall govern all Transactions between the Parties until such time, if ever, a replacement master agreement is executed by the Parties.